paulkarpenko/us-code-ui/uscode/title-08-aliens-and-nationality/chapter-012-immigration-and-nationality.md

 Amendment by section 671(a)(3)(A) of Pub.
 L. 104–208 effective as if included in the enactment of the Violent Crime Control and Law Enforcement Act of 1994, Pub.
 L. 103–322, see section 671(a)(7) of Pub.
 L. 104–208, set out as a note under [section 1101 of this title](./chapter-012-immigration-and-nationality.md#section-1101).

 #### Effective Date of 1994 Amendment
 Amendment by Pub.
 L. 103–416 applicable to aliens admitted to United States under [section 1101(a)(15)(J) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1101/a/15/J&num=0&edition=prelim), or acquiring such status after admission to United States, before, on, or after Oct.
-25, 1994, and before June 1, 2008, see section 220(c) of Pub.
-L. 103–416, as amended, set out as an Effective and Termination Dates of 1994 Amendments note under [section 1182 of this title](./chapter-012-immigration-and-nationality.md#section-1182).
+25, 1994, and before Sept.
+30, 2015, subject to extensions, see section 220(c) of Pub.
+L. 103–416, as amended, set out as an Effective and Termination Dates of 1994 Amendment note under [section 1182 of this title](./chapter-012-immigration-and-nationality.md#section-1182), and bracketed notes thereunder.

 #### Effective Date of 1993 Amendment
 Amendment by Pub.
 L. 103–182 effective on date the North American Free Trade Agreement enters into force with respect to the United States (Jan.
 1, 1994), see section 342 of Pub.
 L. 103–182, formerly set out as a note under [section 4561 of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section4561&num=0&edition=prelim), Customs Duties.